petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/setting-default-permissions.md

 1. Verify that the permissions configured at the site level overrides the defaults configured at the instance level.

 ![Verify that the permissions configured at the site level appear here.](./setting-default-permissions/images/05.png)

+!!! important
+    This feature is currently behind a release feature flag (LPD-21265).
+Read [Release Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.